 Your policy will often offer cover and add-on options for things like:

-The average cost of a single bicycle insurance policy is around £50 for a bicycle worth £1,000 in the UK (2021.)
-Specialist insurers are more likely to tailor your policy to suit your personal needs and use, rather than offer a general level of cover.
-As such, bicycle insurance quotes tend to cost more than a standard contents insurance policy.
+Specialist bike insurers are more likely to tailor your policy to suit your personal needs and use, rather than offer a general level of cover.
+As such, bicycle insurance quotes tend to cost slightly more than a standard contents insurance policy.

 It all depends how you use your bike - if it is in a professional capacity, it is likely to cost more, as you may be seen as more of a risk.
 If you use it on the weekends or cycle as a casual hobby, it will probably cost less.
 Factors such as the type of bike and price you paid for it will also come into play when running a quote.